KRakeesh04/s1/src/content/docs/fluid-mechanics/machinery/04-turbines.md

 ### Reaction turbines

+Aka. pressure turbines.
 Similar to pumps.
 Operating in reverse direction (direction of fluid flow and energy transfer).
 Guide vanes are placed to guide fluid flow onto the runner.

 3 types of reaction turbines based on the direction of fluid flow.